v1nsai/teloren/README.md

 Start Teloren using the following arguments:

 ```
-teloren --username YOUR_USERNAME --password YOUR_PASSWORD
+teloren --username YOUR_USERNAME --password YOUR_PASSWORD --character YOUR_CHARACTER_NAME
 ```

 Optionally, you may also specify `--server` and `--port` arguments to play on something other than the main public server.